 Laurel Butler is an educator, facilitator, organizer, and multidisciplinary performance artist.
 Laurel is currently based in Los Angeles, where she is currently the Performing Arts Specialist for the Los Angeles County Office of Education, and the Youth Development and Leadership Specialist for the Arts for Incarcerated Youth Network.
-From 2016 to 2018, Laurel taught on Faculty in the World Arts and Cultures/Dance Department of the UCLA School of Art and Architecture, and has spent the past year as the Associate Director of the Visual and Performing Arts Education Program at UCLA, the lead singer of Lady Stardust (San Francisco) and Cassandra (Los Angeles), a Buran Theatre company member, and a member of the radical performance collective The Royal Frog Ballet performance collective, and the founder of the Sharon is Karen work-in-progress salon.
+From 2016 to 2018, Laurel taught on Faculty in the World Arts and Cultures/Dance Department of the UCLA School of Art and Architecture, and has spent the past year as the Associate Director of the UCLA Visual and Performing Arts Education Program.
+She is the lead singer of Lady Stardust (San Francisco) and Cassandra (Los Angeles), a Buran Theatre company member, and a member of the radical performance collective The Royal Frog Ballet performance collective, and the founder of the Sharon is Karen work-in-progress salon.
 Her work has premiered at REDCAT, the International Home Theater Festival, the Revolutions International Theater Festival, CounterPULSE, the Yerba Buena Center for the Arts, and the Women's Center for Creative Work, and her show September (created with her husband, Ewen Wright) toured nationally throughout the summer of of 2014.
 She has also served as Dance Teacher at St. James Episcopal School, Social Justice instructor and Service Learning Coordinator at Windward School, and Teaching Artist with The Unusual Suspects Theater Company.
 She received her M.A. in Theater Education and Community Outreach from the University of New Mexico in 2010.